Botley West Solar Farm

 Current status

-The proposal is in the pre-application phase.
-This is the first of the six phases of an NSIP planning application.
+The proposal is in the acceptance stage.
+This is the second of the six phases of an NSIP planning application.

 To date, officers and councillors have engaged with the developer team to discuss technical matters to be assessed and as part of the pre-application process have formally responded to: